DLibatique/CLAS199/5-creative.md

 The criteria for a grade of satisfactory are as follows:
 1. Visit the WAM, and locate one of the following objects:
-    - in the Greek room (up the stairs from the Worcester Hunt mosaic)
+    - in the Greek room (up the stairs from the Worcester Hunt mosaic): TBD
-    - in the Roman room (in the back left room from the Worcester Hunt)
+    - in the Roman room (in the back left room from the Worcester Hunt): TBD
 2. Take a selfie with your located object.
 3. Answer the following questions:
     1. What is your object?